NACoDigTeam/naco-tables/naco-playbook.md

 ## Operation Green Light for Veterans
-**Section:** County Practices (Military & Veterans) **Audience:** Open to all counties nationwide.
-Engagement Details: Shine a green light in public spaces leading up to Veterans Day; access resources for outreach and promotion.
+**Section:** County Practices (Military & Veterans) **Audience:** Open to all counties nationwide **Frequency:** Shine a green light in public spaces leading up to Veterans Day; access resources for outreach and promotion **Status:** Active and open to new participants
-**Frequency:**
-**Status:** Active and open to new participants

 **Website:** [Visit Page](https://www.naco.org/program/operation-green-light-veterans)